Holidays with paid time off in the United States: Government sector holidays: federal, state, and local government

 The federal government sector labor force consisted of about 2,729,000 (as of 2014) of the total labor force of 150,539,900, which is about 2% of the total labor force or about 1% of the total population.
 In addition, state and local governments consist of another 19,134,000 bringing the total government sector employees to about 15% of the total labor force.
 This sector of the population is entitled to paid time off designated as federal holidays by Congress in Title V of the United States Code.
 Both federal and state government employees generally observe the same federal holidays.

 Federally regulated agencies: banks and financial institutions

 US banks generally observe the federal holidays because of their reliance on the U.S. Federal Reserve for certain activities such as wire transfers and ACH transactions.
 For example, JP Morgan Chase observes all federal holidays except Columbus Day, while U.S. Bank observes all of them.

-The New York Stock Exchange also closely follows the federal holidays except for Columbus Day.
+The New York Stock Exchange also closely follows the federal holidays except for Columbus Day and Veterans' Day.
 However, the agency also has extra holidays on the day before Independence Day and Good Friday.